dmelo/diogomelofh/content/blog/16/export-amazon-ec2-instance-to-virtualbox.md

 Reconfigure the image so that it works outside of the cloud
 -----------------------------------------------------------

 This step ended up being easier than I had expected.
-Start by umcompressing the image
+Start by uncompressing the image

 ```bash